 The final step is the use of laser etching.
 This etching is used on all types of sieves to engrave the serial number to the exterior of the sieve frame which states the point in time at which the sieve was constructed and also the machine that made it.
 At Newark Wire Cloth, each test sieve is identified with a serial number and a matching Test Sieve Certification of Compliance.

 Our wire cloth specialists are here to serve you and your business.
 From fabricating wire cloth parts to strainers and filters, we have the nuances of fabrication perfected.
-Reach out to us today to learn more about our wire cloth, test sieves, wedge wire products, and additional offerings.
+Reach out to us today to learn more about our wire mesh products, test sieves, wedge wire products, and additional offerings.
 You can contact us by dialing 1-800-221-0392 (the US only) or 973-778-4478.
 If you would like to reach out to us on the web, fill out our online contact form and we will be in touch.